LiquidFeedback: History

-In this context, all text contributions are sorted in a way that a proportional representation of the minorities is assured.
-Depending on the integration of the software, this may empower minorities to put their viewpoints to discussion directly at the top level of an organization without the necessity to go through a hierarchy.
+The initial implementation of LiquidFeedback for public engagement occurred in Friesland County, Germany, in September 2012.
+At the county's proposal, administrative procedures were established to seek input from citizens on pre-existing county council proposals.
+Subsequent municipalities and counties adopted Friesland County's model.
+EU-funded projects have also used LiquidFeedback for participatory actions in Athens, London, Paris, Turin, and San Donà di Piave in Metropolitan Venice.

 Technical specifications

 The front end is written in Lua while the back end is written in PL/pgSQL.
 Both parts are released under the MIT License.
 There is also an API available which allows external applications to add additional features to the program.

 Criticism

 The implementation of LiquidFeedback led to heated discussion among the members of the German Pirate Party: Defenders of data protection criticized the software's ability to match each statement and vote to its individual author, although that was the intention.
-Because the software only allows for voting by a recorded vote, it is easily possible to identify the participants' political opinions by their voting behaviour.
+Because the software only allows for voting by a recorded vote, it is easily possible to identify the participants' political opinions by their voting behavior.
 This improves the transparency of the political process as it makes any special interest openly visible.

 By allowing communities to discuss bills in hope for change, political preferences can emerge at times.
 People may want to keep such information close to them and, in turn, can become deterred from the idea of voting using LiquidFeedback's software.
-The ability to give votes to other users comes with a huge problem when it comes to the integrity of the election.
+Non-secret decision making in general comes with a huge problem when it comes to the integrity of the election.
 If someone were to give their vote to another user not because they think that they are more knowledgeable on a subject but because they received some sort of benefit, the election would lose purity.
 Due to the uncertainty behind the reasons people actually give their vote to another user, rigging of an election can never be known.
-Even though votes are transparent, it is difficult to prevent corrupt people from becoming super-voters who hold much power.
-The transparency of the voting also deters certain citizens from wanting to vote.
+However, this also applies to any other open ballot voting scheme.
+Even though votes are transparent, it has been questioned whether this prevents corrupt people from becoming super-voters who hold much power.
+The transparency of the voting may also deter certain citizens from wanting to vote.
 Some citizens want their political decisions to remain private as they fear other people may judge them based on their decision.
 Normal elections allow citizens to keep their political preferences private whereas LiquidFeedback demonstrates transparency when it comes to this in order to make sure users are who they say they are.

 Some have argued that the ability to delegate votes could create and enforce power structures, even though delegations can be withdrawn at any time.
 The authors of the program later introduced an option for the organisation to activate automatic removal of inactive users.